Heel & Toe – Footprints Building Appeal £280,000

 What We Need

-To make this dream a reality we need to raise a total of £280,000.
 To date we have had free technical advice and drawings from Avoca Consulting Engineers, and have received financial donations amounting to £71,000 from Kavli Trust, Bradley Hall Surveyors, Freemasons of Durham, and private funders.
 We plan to refurbish the building in 4 stages as we raise the necessary funds.

 If anyone can donate, or help with the refurbishment please contact [email protected]